As you can tell our family LOVES Walt Disney World but we hate waiting in line.

 On select nights through July 2020 the Disney Villains will be taking over the Magic Kingdom for three hours after the park closes.

 Enjoy 20 popular attractions, Villains Unite the Night Castle Stage Show, Maleficent’s Dragon Float and more villainous fun throughout the park.

 Cost for this event is $45 per person in advance, $155 per person the day of the event, and $115 for Annual Passholders and Disney Vacation Club Members.

 Afters Hours at Magic Kingdom Park

-Currently the only dates for After Hours at Magic Kingdom run through May 2019.
-I’m sure they will pick back up in the fall after the Villains after hours are over this summer.
+Currently the only dates for After Hours at Magic Kingdom run through May 2020.
 Enjoy three hours with little to no lines experiencing 25 different attractions including:

 - Space Mountain

 - Splash Mountain

 - Big Thunder Railroad

 - Seven Dwarfs Mine Train